-One in three Australian men and one in four women are directly affected by cancer before the age of 75 and over 100,000 new cases are diagnosed every year.
-While survival rates have increased significantly over the past 20 years, cancer remains a leading cause of death: while more than half of the diagnosed cases are successfully treated, every year over 36,000 Australians die of the disease.
+One in three Australian men and one in four women are directly affected by cancer before the age of 75 - more than 100,000 new cases are diagnosed every year.
+While survival rates have increased significantly, cancer remains a leading cause of death: more than half of diagnosed cases are now successfully treated, but cancer still kills more than 36,000 Australians annually.

-Cancer costs the health system over $2.7 billion per year, and its cost in terms of pain and suffering is inestimable.
-The only way to change these statistics is with high-quality prevention, early detection and new treatments: our best chance of achieving these goals is with basic medical research.
+Cancer costs the health system billions of dollars per year, and its cost in terms of pain and suffering is inestimable.
+The only way to change these statistics is high-quality prevention, early detection and new treatments.

 Fundamental medical research is building new knowledge that opens innovative paths to diagnosis and treatment.

 Cancer is a complex and varied disease, which is why, at SVI, we approach it from multiple angles:

 - Professor Louise Purton's Stem Cell Regulation group investigates stem cells and their role in cancers of the blood.